Customer experience (CX) vs. User experience (UX): understanding the difference

 And when a business applies CX principles within a digital context, the problems become much more specific, too.
 Therefore, developing a sophisticated CX vision should be a company’s north star – and targeting UX touchpoints one by one is the best way of achieving this.

-Customer research is integral to a CX vision
+Customer Research is Integral to a CX Vision

 As customer experience is a perception, it is intrinsically centred around feelings and emotions.
-But, one of the major problems that businesses face is that they often make CX decisions based on internal influences and biases.
+However, one of the major problems that businesses face is that they often make CX decisions based on internal influences and biases.

 However, doing so might have completely missed the point – that customers were more frustrated with the search function of the shoe retailer’s website, which was preventing them from making the purchase in the first place.